gingerpayments/ginger-php/README.md

 ### Getting the iDEAL issuers

 When you create an order with the iDEAL payment method, you need to provide an issuer ID.
 The issuer ID is an identifier of the bank the user has selected.
-You can retrieve all possible issuers by using the `getIssuers` method:
+You can retrieve all possible issuers by using the `getIdealIssuers` method:

 ```php
 $issuers = $client->getIdealIssuers();